simplistix/configurator/docs/development.rst

 ----------------

-To make a release, just update the version in ``setup.py``, update the change log, tag it and push to https://github.com/Simplistix/configurator and Travis CI should take care of the rest.
+To make a release, just update the version in ``setup.py``, update the change log, and push to https://github.com/Simplistix/configurator and Carthorse should take care of the rest.